Multimodal-Language-Department-MPI-NL/dtw_osf/README.md

-# Online materials for "Validating dynamic time warping as a measure of gesture form similarity"
+# alidating dynamic time warping as a measure of gesture form similarity

 This repository contains Python/R scripts and processed anonymized data for the article "Validating dynamic time warping as a measure of gesture form similarity".